Zhu Zhiyu: Life in Japan

 In 1656, he attempted to sail back to China, but without success– once again ending up in Japan.
 This time he received letters from Andō Seian who wanted to become his disciple.
-Through Ando's help he got special permission to live in Nagasaki in 1659.
+Through Andō's help he got special permission to live in Nagasaki in 1659.
 At first, life was hard as he had little money, but in 1664, Zhu received an invitation from Tokugawa Mitsukuni, grandson of Ieyasu and daimyō of Mito to go to Edo as a senior lecturer in the Toku School.

 Mitsukuni and Zhu became close friends and he remained under Mitsukuni's protection for the last seventeen years of his life, often in the daimyō's personal company.
 As Mitsukuni's adviser and teacher, Zhu discussed politics and philosophy, urging Mitsukuni to take special care of the old and the poor, and to be a good ruler.
 He came into contact with many Japanese scholars, and was also invited to deliver public lectures to large audiences.
 Several of his disciples later wrote the major Japanese history compilation, Dai Nihonshi (The History of Great Japan), which he also edited.
 He personally wrote The Collected Works of Zhu Shunshui, and directly influenced Mitogaku and helped to initiate the Confucian intellectual movement known as kogaku (古学).
 Other disciples were associated with the development of the Zhu Xi school in Japan.
 Zhu also helped to redesign the Korakuen Garden, which still exists.